 Students will complete a weekly film journal where they will be asked to write about films and discussions from class as well as assigned films outside of the class period each week.
 Students are also expected to write two formal film analysis papers, approximately 5 - 7 pages each, on assigned titles, one of which will be included in the class collection of film essays and/or reviews to be printed at the end of the semester.

-If you have questions about the program or the application you can e-mail us at firstname.lastname@example.org or call 212-998-1603
+If you have questions about the program or the application, please contact the Kanbar Institute of Film & Television at 212.998.1603 or firstname.lastname@example.org.